Which Courses do you need to become and electrician

 What are the qualifications and assessments taken?

-There is only one qualification required and whether it is with C&G or EAL the name of the qualification is the Level 3 NVQ Electrotech Apprenticeship qualification (5357).
+Only one qualification is needed — the Level 3 NVQ Electrotechnical Apprenticeship (5357) from City & Guilds or EAL..
 Apprentices will also need to complete the AM2S assessment at the end of their apprenticeship.
 Once these are completed, this will also allow them to apply for the JIB ECS Gold Card for Electricians.

 How to start out as an Electrical Apprentice